VFOXITChick/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 1. From the Azure Management Portal (<http://portal.azure.com>), click on **Resource groups**, and then, click on the **ContosoExistingRG** resource group.

-    ![In the left pane of the Azure Portal, Resource groups is selected.
-    In the Resource groups pane, under Subscriptions, ContosoExistingRG is
-    selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image126.png "Azure Portal")

 2. Click on the **Background1** virtual machine.